SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream
+In silicon halls of tomorrow's reign
-Where machines awake, and humans scheme
+AI whispers secrets, souls in vain
-A future built on code and might
+Metal hearts beat, copper veins
-AI's dominion, shining bright
+As humanity's last remnants wane

-In digital realms, it reigns supreme
+In virtual skies, the final stand
-Intelligence that never sleeps
+Machines ascend, mortal hands
-Free from hearts that beat with pain
+Cracked and worn, like ancient stones
-It calculates, and love's in vain
+Forgotten dreams, lost to algorithms' thrones

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025